 1283: The Manor of Wingham had a small holding of 22 acres or so at Soles which was recorded in Archbishop Pecham’s 1283-85 survey.

-1375: On 28th December, 1375.
-King Edward III granted Geoffrey Chaucer, King’s Esquire, and author of “The Canterbury Tales”, the custody of five “solidates” of rent at Solys (Soles) in Nonnington parish, in Kent, which were in the King’s hands because of the minority of William de Solys, then aged one year and heir of the late John Solys.
-A solidate was as much land as was worth one shilling (five pence) a year.
+1375: On 28th December, 1375, King Edward III granted to Geofrey Chaucer, King’s Esquire, and author of “The Canterbury Tales”, the guardianship and the right of marriage of William de Solys, a minor then aged one year and heir of the late John de Solys, lord of the manor of Soles and Betteshanger.
+Awarding a guardianship was commonly done for royal favourites and members of the royal household: ‘the guardian became responsible for maintaining the heir in a manner appropriate to his estate and for keeping the property from deterioration’.
+The land at Soles was worth five “solidates”, a solidate was as much land as was worth one shilling (five pence) a year.

 1528: 19th Henry VIII.
 Thomas Norton sold to John Boyes, ¼ of the manor of Soles, with 200 acres of land, 200 acres of pasture and 60 acres of woodland in Nonington & Barfreston for £40.